Paul Weiland: Awards

 Weiland has won a BAFTA Award for The Storyteller: The Three Ravens.
 He also won the President's Award for Lifetime Achievement at the Design & Art Directors Association.
 In 1983, he was nominated for a BAFTA Award for Best Short Film for directing Keep Off the Grass.

 Personal life

-Weiland is married, and he and his wife, Caroline, have four children: Maxwell, Hannah, Bella and Joseph.
+Weiland and his wife Caroline have four children together, including Hannah.

 Filmography

 Weiland's film directing credits include: